 By 1914, Riley had moved to Seattle and began working for architect B. Marcus Priteca (1915-16).
 After gaining valuable experience and making contacts here in Washington State, he formed a new partnership with Seattle architect, Edwin J. Ivey in 1918.

-Reportedly due to financial difficulties, the partnership was dissolved in 1921 and Riley opened an independent practice.
+Reportedly due to financial difficulties, the partnership was dissolved in 1921 and Riley opened his own independent practice.
 During this time he designed several period revival apartment complexes including the Flemington Apartments (1924); the Wembley Court Garden Apartments (1924); and the Conrad Apartments (1926).

 Other known projects include the Fremont Baptist Church (1924); Alpha Chi Omega (now Alpha Xi Delta) sorority house (1926); the Brooklyn Building (1928-29); and several small mill houses in Port Townsend (1928).